#Minors & Certificates

 To receive the certificate in Military and Security Studies, a student must do the following:

-• Take a total of four courses (12 hours), at least one of which must be in a discipline other than History.
+Complete a total of four courses (12 hours), at least one of which must be in a discipline other than History, as follows:

-• Take three of the following courses (9 hours), as approved by certificate advisor:
+• Complete three of the following courses, as approved by certificate advisor (9 hours):

 • BUS 5910 Privacy and Information Security